street-lab-tech/Accessibility-Guidelines/Guidelines/Ergonomics/ergonomic-guidance-on-tactile-or-haptic-presentation-of-information.md

 [← Back](../ergonomics.md)

-# Ergonomic guidance on tactile or haptic presentation of information
+# Sub-Guideline: Ergonomic guidance on tactile or haptic presentation of information

 **Definition:** Tactile or haptic information is presented in a way that aligns with human haptic/active touch perception, capabilities, and comfort.